Amit1Paz/humanz-home-assignment/README.md

 I decided to divide the data into pages and display 10 per page for best performance.

-## Requirements that I met:
+## Requirements:
 ### Obligatory:
 - Show the existing clients.
 - Add and remove a client.
-- Filter the clients by their names.
+- Filter clients by their name.
 - Input fields should be validated.
 ### Mandatory:
 - Usage of a database.